Roll20/roll20-character-sheets/Numenera_NathasNumenera_English/ReadMe.md

 3. If needed, to create you own macros or buttons, read the [Wiki page](https://wiki.roll20.net/Script:Numenera_Natha).

 # Release Notes

+##Release 4.7 (September 2015)
+Note that the [API script](https://github.com/Roll20/roll20-api-scripts/blob/master/Numenera_Natha/Numenera_Natha.js) needs to be updated to use the red buttons!

+Default values are now correctly set through the sheet or API so that every roll (with or without API/red or green buttons) can be used immediately after character creation.

+Roll templates have been clarified a bit and should look almost the same between basic and API rolls/buttons (+ API button for stat costs updates in the basic roll template).

 ##Release 4.6 (August 2015)
 Enhanced basic roll templates (without using the API) to show Success of Failure.